*Please read the information below before clicking the link at the bottom of the page for the 2019 Summer Leadership Team Application*

-All applicants will be interviewed.
-New Applicants (having never served on Team before) will be asked to choose from one of two Camp Preview Weekends.
-These will be held at the Warren W. Willis UM Camp in February 2018, and will provide the applicant a chance to become familiar with the ministry of the summer camping program, as well as the site itself, and others that they may be serving with.
+All applications will be reviewed and those chosen will be interviewed to move to the next stage of the application process.
+New applicants (having never served on Team before) will be asked to choose from one of two Camp Preview Weekends.
+These will be held at the Warren W. Willis UM Camp in February 2019, and will provide the applicant a chance to become familiar with the ministry of the summer camping program, as well as the site itself, and others that they may be serving with.
 During this weekend each applicant will also be interviewed.
 Out of state applicants can request a phone interview.
 The interview will include questions about a person’s faith, experience, reason for applying, etc. Once the application and interview have been reviewed by the selection committee, all applicants will be sent a response via e-mail around the second week in March.
-Each year approximately 90-100 young people are selected for the Leadership Team.
+Each year approximately 100 young people are selected for the Leadership Team.
 Some applicants will be placed on a waiting list and notified if a position becomes available.

 What are the responsibilities of a Team member?

 The Leadership Team provides for the day-to-day operation of the summer camp program.
-Each Team Member is assigned to be a camp counselor for one of the four age-level camps: Day Camp (rising 1st-6th graders, here for the day time only), Elementary School Camp (rising fourth to fifth graders), Middle School Camp (rising sixth to eighth graders) and High School Camp (rising ninth to twelfth graders) (note: normally only team members who have completed at least one year of college will be assigned to the High School age-level).
+Each Team Member is assigned to be a camp counselor for one of the four age-level camps: Day Camp (rising 1st-6th graders, here for the day time only), Elementary School Camp (rising fourth to fifth graders), Middle School Camp (rising sixth to eighth graders) and High School Camp (rising ninth to twelfth graders).
+Normally team members who have just graduated from high school are not assigned to work with High School Camp.
 Assignments are made weekly.
 Each regular camp session runs from Monday afternoon to Saturday morning.

 As a Team member one can expect to: